bruceravel/larch-plugin-tutorial/mback/details.md

 ```

 This makes those plotting functions available to your plugin.
 After
-inlcuding that at the top of the file, you might then change the
+including that at the top of the file, you might then change the
 `plot_mback` function to

 ```python